The Practical Series: Keeping a Safe Rental Home

 Recently, a homemaker had a guest in her unit who smoked a cigarette on the balcony, before putting it out and disposing of it into the waste bin.
 Unfortunately, it was still lit slightly, and began to burn in the waste bin on the balcony while they slept.
 Smoke poured into the unit, but as many will testify in these cases the smell of smoke didn’t’t alert the sleeping occupants.
 It was the roar of the smoke alarm which woke the homemakers, allowing them to rush to safety.
 The property received approximately $70,000 worth of damage due to the thick black smoke over the walls of the unit and fire damage to the balcony area.
 Luckily, the homeowners had good landlord insurance to cover it, and even luckier, was the installation of the working smoke alarm to ensure that at the end of the day everyone came away with their lives.

 About Bluebell Connections Property Management

 Bluebell Connections specialise in the management of residential homes in all areas of Brisbane, on a traditional or Airbnb basis.
 We combine our extensive property knowledge and experience with the use of cutting edge communication and record-keeping technology.
 We deliver personalised, relationship-based property management for homeowners and homemakers because we believe that home is where the heart is.

 Do you need landlord’s insurance if you already have a comprehensive insurance policy on your investment home?
 This is a question that homeowners often ask, and experts will tell you insurance is always a good idea.
 While every policy is different, here are some examples of how landlord’s insurance can make a huge difference to your outcomes.

 Bond claims are not good news for anyone.
 For homeowners, this means the home has in some way been damaged and for the homemakers it means they lose money.
-In the process, both sides often end up frustrated and angry at the property consultant.
-So, it’s in everyone’s best interests to minimise damage and reduce the likelihood of bond claims.
-How do you do that?
+Here are three simple and low-cost ways to protect the home and prevent unnecessary bond claims.